Highway Patrol (American TV series): Business aspects

-Ziv Productions minimized expenses in order to keep the program "fast and cheap".
+Ziv Productions minimized expenses to keep the program "fast and cheap".
 The theme tune was a royalty-free tune that had been used on Mr. District Attorney on radio.
 One three-minute scene that involved a robbery, a murder, and an escape was shot in one take.

 The program became Ziv's most profitable production, and it was still making money for the company as reruns continued into the mid-1960s.
 That success led to formation of Economee Films as a subsidiary of Ziv.
 While the parent company sold first-run episodes to regional sponsors, Economee Films dealt with local TV stations for showing of reruns, which were titled Ten-Four to distinguish them from first-run episodes.
 In 1959, three stations in New York City were showing the program each week.
-By August 1957, more than 200 stations in the United States carried the show, and in some markets it drew a larger audience than network programs.
-It was also broadcast in "France, Germany, and nearly all of the Latin-American countries."
+By August 1957, more than 200 stations in the United States carried the show, and in some markets, it drew a larger audience than network programs.
+It was also broadcast in "France, Germany, and nearly all of the Latin American countries."

 Character Merchandising of New York manufactured clothing and game items for Highway Patrol.